Christian principles should influence American society

 During his long practice both privately and publicly, he served in many Christian organizations, among them, the American Bible Society and the American tract Society.
 He is buried in Reading, Pennsylvania.

-Words to Live By: As was his life long commitment to both the living Word and the written Word, so all Christians today in whatever sphere they are in life, are to have the same commitment to Christ and His Word.
-Let us press today toward the goal of placing Christ and His Word into those areas into which we live, and move, and exist.
+Words to Live By: As was his life-long commitment to both the living Word and the written Word, so all Christians today in whatever sphere they are in life, ought to have a similar commitment to Christ and His Word.
+Let us press today toward the goal of placing Christ and His Word into all areas of our lives.